rribeiropedro/recruiting_with_ai/docs/pipeline-experience-vault.md

 - File upload dropzone (accept `.pdf` only, max 10MB).
 - Upload to Supabase Storage, then `POST /vault/bulk-import`.
 - Progress UI: poll `GET /vault/bulk-import/{task_id}` every 3 seconds.
-Show stages: "Uploading → Parsing resume → Creating nodes (3/7) → Complete".
+Show stages: "Uploading → Parsing resume → Analyzing experiences → Ready to review".

-- On completion: redirect to vault list with a banner "7 nodes imported from resume".
+**Review step (required before committing nodes):**

+After the LLM decomposition completes, do NOT immediately insert nodes into the Vault.
+Instead:

+1. Return the proposed nodes as a JSON array from a new `GET /vault/bulk-import/{task_id}/preview` endpoint.
+2. Show the user a review screen with one editable card per proposed node:
+   - Each card shows: title, organization, role, date range, node type, bullet points.
+   - Inline editing for all fields.
+   - A "Remove" button per card.
+   - A "Split into two nodes" action (for cases where the LLM combined two projects).
+3. At the bottom: "Import X nodes" primary button, "Cancel" link.
+4. On confirm: `POST /vault/bulk-import/{task_id}/commit` with the (possibly edited) node array.
+This triggers the actual DB inserts + tag/embed tasks.

+This prevents bad LLM decomposition from silently polluting the Vault.
+The review step is not optional — the user must explicitly confirm before nodes are created.

+**Backend additions required:**
+- `GET /vault/bulk-import/{task_id}/preview` — returns proposed nodes without inserting them; store the LLM output in a temp Redis key (TTL 30 min) keyed by `task_id`.
+- `POST /vault/bulk-import/{task_id}/commit` — accepts the reviewed node array and performs the actual inserts.

 ### 7.2 Zustand Store